 Pear tree scab

-If an infection appears at the end of the fruiting cycle, degradation is limited and perhaps only a slight coloration of the pears may be observed.
-The harvest is not lost by far, but it is less guaranteed that pears will keep for long.
+If a scab infection appears at the end of the fruiting cycle, damage is limited.
+Perhaps only a slight discoloration of the pears may be observed.
+The harvest is not lost, but it is less sure that pears will keep for long.

 However, if scab appears early in the season, it is recommend to treat it in order to stop the spread of the disease.
 An early onslaught of scab may hinder pear development and compromise the harvest.